-- PS-18.4: Provide assistance for a continuum of housing for persons with special needs, homeless persons and people at risk of homelessness. - Develop partnerships with housing providers and human services agencies providing emergency shelters, permanent supportive, and repaid re-housing assistance. - Support the efforts of the Ten-Year Regional Plan to End Chronic Homelessness in Pierce County. - PS-18.5: Reduce barriers to affordable housing by supporting fair housing activities such as outreach and education. - Support fair housing activities such as outreach and education. - PS-18.6: Develop new affordable housing options as new funding opportunities become available. - GOAL PS-19: Revitalize targeted neighborhoods.
+- PS-18.4: Provide assistance for a continuum of housing for persons with special needs, homeless persons and people at risk of homelessness. - Develop partnerships with housing providers and human services agencies providing emergency shelters, permanent supportive, and repaid re-housing assistance. - Support the efforts of the Continuum of Care and its current Plan to End homelessness in Pierce County. - PS-18.5: Reduce barriers to affordable housing by supporting fair housing activities such as outreach and education. - Support fair housing activities such as outreach and education. - PS-18.6: Develop new affordable housing options as new funding opportunities become available. - GOAL PS-19: Revitalize targeted neighborhoods.